 The court has ordered USCIS to not require previously designated regional centers to go through steps to be reauthorized.
-It also required that the USCIS process new I‐526 petitions from immigrant investors investing through previously authorized regional centers.
-The ruling is a big win for EB-5 industry and investor stakeholders.
+It also required that the USCIS process new I-526 petitionfrom immigrant investors investing through previously authorized regional centers.
+The ruling is a big win for the EB-5 industry and investor stakeholders.

 “We are so pleased that the court recognized the true congressional intent.
 Existing regional centers can now operate and accept new investors,” says Laura Foote Reiff, a partner at Greenberg Traurig LLP, which represents Behring in the lawsuit over the USCIS guidance.
 “This is a program that should be embraced by the agency and the country as it brings much-needed revenue into the US and helps with job creation.”

-Behring regional center wins case against USCIS and clears way for EB-5 processing
+Behring regional center wins case against USCIS and clears the way for EB-5 processing

 “The agency was wrong to act based on that assumption,” Chhabria said.
 “But it does mean that, for now, the agency must continue treating the existing members as members of the newly revamped club.
 The motion for a preliminary injunction is granted.”

-“The nationwide injunction decision is huge for the EB-5 industry and means investors can file immediately especially for the new fast track categorizes created by the Reform and Integrity Act signed by President Biden on March 15, 2022,” says Bernard Wolfsdorf an LA based immigration lawyer.
+“The nationwide injunction decision is huge for the US EB-5 visa program industry and means investors can file immediately, especially for the new fast track categories created by the Reform and Integrity Act signed by President Biden on March 15, 2022,” says Bernard Wolfsdorf an LA-based immigration lawyer.
 “There will be a frenzy of filings with all the pent-up demand.”

 The number of job vacancies has spiked by more than 72% representing about 401,900 positions compared to the first quarter of 2020.
 Job vacancies in Q1 2022 surpassed the previous record high numbers recorded in Q4 2021 by nearly 3%, representing 24,900 more vacant positions.

-The health care and social assistance sector reached another all-time high at 136,800 vacancies.
-Labour shortages in this sector were high before the pandemic, but COVID-19 pushed up demand even further.
+The healthcare and social assistance sector reached another all-time high at 136,800 vacancies.
+Labor shortages in this sector were high before the pandemic, but COVID-19 pushed up demand even further.
 Compared with the first quarter of 2020, vacancies rose nearly 91% (65,100 positions) in the first quarter of 2022.

-The construction sector is also seeing record high numbers of vacancies.
-In Q1, Canadian construction employers were seeking to fill 81,500 vacant positions.
+The construction sector is also seeing record-high numbers of vacancies.
+In Q1, Permanent Residence Canadaconstruction employers were seeking to fill 81,500 vacant positions.
 Quarter-over-quarter, the construction sector saw an increase of over 7% (5,400 positions) from Q4, 2021.

 Job vacancies are continuing on an upward trend in the manufacturing and retail trade sectors.
 Vacancies in manufacturing peaked at 87,400 last quarter, and retail trade employers were seeking 114,600 jobs.

-The unemployment to job vacancy ratio also varied across Canadian provinces.
+The unemployment-to-job vacancy ratio also varied across Canadian provinces.
 While there was less than one unemployed person for every job vacancy in Quebec and British Columbia, there were almost four unemployed people for every vacancy in Newfoundland and Labrador.
-A lower ratio indicates a tighter labour market and possible labour shortages.
+A lower ratio indicates a tighter labor market and possible labor shortages.

 According to the Canadian Survey on Business Conditions from January 4 to February 7, recruiting skilled employees was expected to be an obstacle for nearly two-fifths of businesses, and retaining employees was expected to be an obstacle for about 30%.

-With the Canada startup visa, yourself, spouse and children can move to Canada and take advantage of the high labour demand.
+With the Canada startup visa, you, your spouse, and your children can move to Canada and take advantage of the high labor demand.

 Portugal is among the top ten countries in the world that attracts the most millionaires.